Sabrina D'Angelo: Early life

-College career
+South Carolina Gamecocks

 D'Angelo attended the University of South Carolina, where she played for the Gamecocks from 2011 to 2014.

 In the 2011 season, D'Angelo started 20 of South Carolina's 21 matches and lead the SEC in goals against average (0.80) and was second in save percentage (0.824) for all matches.
 After just one season, she ranked all-time second in career goals against average at South Carolina.
 For 2011, D'Angelo was awarded numerous honours for the season, including SEC Co-Defensive Player of the Year, SEC Freshman of the Year, and SEC Goalkeeper of the Year, and she was the only freshman goalkeeper in the nation to make an All-Region team.

 In 2012, D'Angelo started 16 of 17 matches after missing the first four games of the season while paying for the Canadian U-20 team at the U-20 Women's World Cup.
 D'Angelo only allowed 21 goals all season and recorded 55 saves.
 By the end of the season, she ranked third all-time in South Carolina history in career saves with 130.

 D'Angelo started all 23 games for South Carolina in 2013 and recorded the second most shutouts in a season in school history with 12, seven of those in the first eight games of the season.
 She recorded 0.59 goals against average and 57 saves.
 She was a semifinalist for the MAC Hermann Trophy for 2013.
 She was also given NSCAA First Team All-America honours and NSCAA First Team All-South Region honours.
 She was also named SEC Defensive Player of the Year for the second time in her career.

 D'Angelo was named team captain for the 2014 season and started 22 games before she injured her wrist, which kept her out of the net for the final three games of the season.
 She posted 10 shutouts, 54 saves, and a 0.58 goals against average.
 After her wrist injury, she logged minutes as a field player for two games.